JamesBuckland98/WebVisualisation/packages/web-app/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install:

 ```
-Node
+Node v12+
-NPM
+NPM (or Yarn, but slight changes may need to be made to the package.json file)
+Docker (optional)
 ```

 ### Running